Gibberlings3/modhub/README.md

 Spell Revisions latest release or prerelease, if there is no release or prerelease then fallback to the last commit from master branch:
 http://lynxlynx.info/ie/modhub.php?Gibberlings3/SpellRevisions&ifeellucky

-Spell Revisions universal zip package from latest release: http://lynxlynx.info/ie/modhub.php?InfinityMods/ModPackage&pkg=uzp
+ModPackage ExampleMod universal zip package from latest release: http://lynxlynx.info/ie/modhub.php?InfinityMods/ModPackage&pkg=uzp

 Spell Revisions windows zip package from latest release: